NeuraiProject/neurai-rpc/neurai_methods.md

 Examples:

-Send 0.01 RVN from the default account to the address, must have at least 1 confirmation
+Send 0.01 XNA from the default account to the address, must have at least 1 confirmation
 > raven-cli sendfrom "" "1M72Sfpbz1BPpXFHz9m3CdqATR44Jvaydd" 0.01

 Send 0.01 from the tabby account to the given address, funds must have at least 6 confirmations